8jigarpatel/AngularDocuments/Angular2.md

 ======================
 http://www.pragimtech.com/kudvenkat_angular2_tutorial_videos_download.aspx

-## 8 & 9 - Data-Binding: One-way (from Component to View, from View to Component), Two-way
+## Part 8 & 9 - Data-Binding: One-way (from Component to View, from View to Component), Two-way

 	i.
 Interpolation [from Component to View]
 		- {{ varName }}